 The description is shown in the Create Article dialog box and helps users select the appropriate source when creating a new article.

 Owner and owner group must be assigned to users with Knowledge User or Knowledge Admin roles, belong to the support organization, and be a member of at least one support group.

-BMC recommends choosing the source language from the language selection field if you are working in a multi-lingual environment and all of your source articles are in one language.
+We recommend choosing the source language from the language selection field if you are working in a multi-lingual environment and all of your source articles are in one language.

-BMC recommends that you leave the language field blank if:
+We recommend that you leave the language field blank if: